hphelion/documentation/devplatform/devplatform.release-notes.md

 # HP Helion Development Platform: Release Notes for HP Helion Development Platform 1.1

-The following release notes are for the HP Helion Development Platform 1.1 released on February 20, 2015.
+The following release notes are for the HP Helion Development Platform 1.1 released in February 2015.
 We hope you enjoy the release!

 ## Release Notes